mspcvsp/RepData_PeerAssessment1/PA1_template.md

 activityData <- data.table(activityData)
 ```
 ## What is mean total number of steps taken per day?
+My rationale for transforming the activityData variable from a data.frame
+to a data.table is that this data type was designed to work with large
+datasets.
+For example, the first statement in the
+computeTotalNumberStepsPerDay() function defined in the following code chunk
+computes the total number of steps per day using data.table's [aggregation
+functionality][7].
+In addition, this statements excludes observations that
+contains missing values (i.e. NA) using the [complete.cases][8] function.

 ```r
 computeTotalNumberStepsPerDay <- function(activityData) {